 Connecting multiple units together requires proper sizing of the air intake inlet and exhaust gas outlet pipes.
-Up to four water heaters can be cascaded together.
+Up to four water heaters can be connected (cascading) together.
 Units which share a common vent must be connected together in a cascading configuration, as described in "13.
-Connecting Multiple Units" on page 48
+Connecting Multiple Units" on page 47.